utsavll0/auto-slide-generator/README.md

 # ALAI Challenge

-This repository contains a Flask application for the ALAI Challenge.
+This repository contains a Flask application for creating automated slides by crawling the web.

 ## Installation